datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 o) Mechanistic

 {choose-answers: 4}
-?4 We collect data a sample of foods at a number of different grocery stores across the country and want to figure out the relationship between the region of the country and number of types of apples sold.
+?4 We collect data about a sample of foods at a number of different grocery stores across the country and want to figure out the relationship between the region of the country and number of types of apples sold.
 What type of analysis is this?

 C) Inferential
 o) Descriptive